 Check out our Socio Streaming FAQs article for some great pro tips

 First, go to the Edit Event/Features page of your event, and click Add Feature.
 Add a Live Stream feature, and click Done.
-If you want to run a test with multiple different groups of people at different times, add the feature as many times as you need.
+If you want to run a test with multiple different groups of people at different times, no problem!
+You can go live as many times as you want in a single studio.

 Now, click Edit on the test feature, and select Socio Streaming by Restream as the Live Stream provider.
 If you'll be using Chat for your stream, make sure to enable it.
 Click Save Changes when you're done.

-Before you start your test, it's a good idea to load up any banners, logos, overlays, or videos that will be in use for the actual session.
+Before you start your test, it's a good idea to load up any banners, logos, overlays, or videos that'll be in use for the actual session.
 You can enter the studio to upload the assets at any time.

-Once you've got everything ready, summon your speakers, and click Launch Studio from the Edit window of the test Live Stream feature.
+Once you have everything ready, summon your speakers, and click Launch Studio from the Edit window of the Live Stream feature or Agenda session.
 If there are additional people who'll be controlling transitions, banners, overlays, etc., make sure to invite them to your Socio team, then have them click Launch Studio in the test session instead of using the Speaker link.

 ⭐️ Keep in mind, you can have a maximum of 10 people in the Studio at one time.